Data Centers in South Carolina

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Public peering is limited within the state.
-Most network interconnection occurs through private peering arrangements within local data centers or by connecting to major regional exchanges in Atlanta, which provides access to a global ecosystem of networks.
+Most network peering is conducted privately between carriers or established within major regional exchanges in Atlanta.

-Bare Metal: Bare metal server solutions are available in the region, offering dedicated compute for performance-sensitive applications.
-Providers such as Hivelocity and phoenixNAP can service the area from nearby Southeastern data center hubs.
+Bare Metal: Bare metal server solutions are available in the region, providing on-demand, dedicated compute.
+Providers like Hivelocity offer bare metal deployments from nearby markets, accessible with low latency.

 Power Analysis

-Power Grid Reliability: The state's power grid is reliable, with over half of its electricity generated by nuclear power.
-This provides a stable and consistent energy baseload.
-Data centers in the state's main corridors are typically supported by redundant feeds from multiple substations to ensure high levels of uptime.
+Power Grid Reliability: The state's power grid is reliable, with approximately 55% of its electricity generated from nuclear power.
+This provides a consistent and stable baseload power source, which is critical for maintaining data center uptime.
+Major data center sites are typically supported by redundant utility feeds from separate substations.

 Market Access, Business & Tax Climate